peterkaminski/ai101-peterkaminski-wiki/README.md

 The sessions listed below have pages on this website with a link to the recording, and any chats, summaries, or downloadable files.

+Click on the name of a session to go to that session's web page.

 ### March 2024

 - [[AI 101 Live Session, 2024-03-02]] - Markdown, Obsidian install and first steps